Rear suspension outer mountings

 Repair mounted in chassis jig

 Here the replacement section is in place.
-The reinforcement carries the upper mounting bolt spacer tube which I've seam welded in place.
+The reinforcement carries the upper bolt spacer tube which I've welded in place.
 The little round dark marks on the inside of the section that look like spot welds are evidence of the plug welds made with a MIG welder from the outside of the panel.

 Suspension repair in place